jenkins-x/gsm-controller/README.md

 # Setup

-First create a secret in Google Storage Manager
+First create a secret in Google Secrets Manager

 Using a file:
 ```bash